jellyfin-archive/jellyfin-blog/content/_index.md

     - title: Download Jellyfin
       url: /downloads/
       accent: yes
-    - title: Learn more
+    - title: Learn More
       url: /docs/general/#getting-started
-triple:
+about:
   title: What is Jellyfin?
   text: Jellyfin is a free program that lets you collect, control, and stream all your favourite media.
   box: